Javery2901/React-DojoBlog/README.md

 Learn in Autumn 2023, this is my first React self-learned small project.

+1. In main branch, the last-version project is saved.
+2. In other branches, some learning points of different versions are also quite useful.
+Check the learning points by each README file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts